-2.4Ghz Band: is best for providing Wi-Fi coverage for stationary devices that need consistent ongoing connection, such as a router.
-This band also has the broadest range throughout your home.
+2.4GHz band is best for stationary devices that need consistent ongoing connections, for example, a router.
+It also has the widest range throughout your home.

-5Ghz Band: Some devices give you the option to use this band which provides a faster speed but a smaller range.
+Some devices give you the option to use a 5GHz band which is a faster speed but has a smaller range.

 - On the top menu, select Wireless.